Lau Teng Chuan

 Lau Teng Chuan BPE, MSc (刘镇泉; 13 April 1929 – 8 May 2012) was a Singaporean sportsman, coach, teacher, and sports administrator, and considered to be the 'father of physical education' in Singapore.
 Lau was instrumental in the development of sports in Singapore.

 Education

-He attended Victoria School in Singapore, where he had excelled in sports, and he graduated from Loughborough College in the United Kingdom, where he studied physical education to become a Physical Education teacher, graduating with a DLC 1st Class Honours in 1956.
+Lau attended Victoria School in Singapore, where he had excelled in sports, and he graduated from Loughborough College in the United Kingdom, where he studied physical education to become a Physical Education teacher, graduating with a DLC 1st Class Honours in 1956.
 In 1973, he obtained a Master of Science from the University of Oregon in United States.

-Appointments
+Career

+Lau was a national badminton player and had represented Singapore from 1956 to 1958.
+While playing competitive badminton, he was also a lecturer and eventually the chief of physical education at Institute of Education, until 1975.

+He was also Singapore's chief badminton coach from 1963 to 1965, after which he served as honorary visiting coach of the New Zealand national badminton team.

-After graduating from Loughborough College, he became a lecturer and eventually the chief of physical education at the then-Institute of Education, until 1975.
-He served as the executive director of the Singapore Sports Council from 1975 to 1992, where he assisted the government in shaping and implementing the strategy for physical education and sports in Singapore.
-He assumed the post of secretary-general of the Singapore National Olympic Council in 1995.
-He left the post in 2001 at the age of 73 after a heart bypass.
+Lau served as the executive director of the Singapore Sports Council from 1975 to 1992, where he assisted the government in shaping and implementing the strategy for physical education and sports in Singapore.
+He started an initiative to enhance coaching education and development in Singapore, which saw physical fitness instructors certified at the national level.
+The National Physical Fitness Award/Assessment (NAPFA) test for students was introduced and the test was later adapted by the Singapore Armed Forces as the Individual Physical Proficiency Test (IPPT).

+Lau was appointed to the Singapore National Olympic Council in 1995 and took over from S S Dhillon as secretary general in 1996.
+He resigned from the post in 2001 after six years in the council.